TOBUNKEN - Tokyo National Research Institute for Cultural Properties

 The course is open to 10 conservators-restorers, curators, keepers and other professionals actively involved in the preservation of and enhancing access to cultural heritage.
 At least three years of working experience is required.
 Preference will be given to candidates also involved in training activities or who are heads of conservation teams.

 Art historians, conservation scientists, traditional paper-mounting and conservation specialists from leading institutions in Japan.

 Course fee: 900 Euros

-The organizers will cover costs of round-trip travel from the participant’s country of origin, domestic trip in Japan, accommodation and daily expenses during the course.
+The organisers will cover costs of round-trip travel from the participant’s country of origin, domestic trip in Japan, accommodation and daily expenses during the course.